Kotlin/KEEP/proposals/KEEP-0427-static-member-type-extension.md

 To solve this problem, we introduce two separate terms:

 - `static` is used when the _dispatch_ receiver is a static scope,
-- `::type` is used when the _extension_ receiver is a static scope.
+- `::static` is used when the _extension_ receiver is a static scope.

 In that way, case (1) is unambiguously referred to as a _static extension_, whereas case (2) is called a _type extension_.